hikeventures/hikeventures.github.io/_posts/reviews/2013-05-20-gear-review-arcteryx-palisade-pants.markdown

 layout: post
 ---

 After having had my Fj&auml;llr&auml;ven Abisko pants for over 2 years during my hiking, backpacking and packrafting trips I was in the market to look for new pants.
 I was looking for pants which are quick-drying, minimalistic and lightweight.
 The minimalistic feature is quite important for me as I might need to pull over my waterproof pants when I go packrafting.
-After having had several options in my mind I finally pulled the trigger on the Arcteryx Palisade Pants and here comes a short review. {% include disclaimer.html %}
+After having had several options in my mind I finally pulled the trigger on the Arcteryx Palisade Pants and here comes a short review.

 <a href="https://www.flickr.com/photos/90204224@N07/8758780310" title="Arcteryx Palisade Pants"><img src="https://farm6.staticflickr.com/5343/8758780310_499eaf5e63_b.jpg" width="1024" height="683" alt="Arcteryx Palisade Pants Ultralight hiking pants"></a>